googleforgames/agones/site/content/en/docs/Reference/gameserver.md

     # - "Passthrough" dynamically sets the `containerPort` to the same value as the dynamically selected hostPort.
     #      This will mean that users will need to lookup what port has been opened through the server side SDK.
     portPolicy: Static
+    # the name of the container to open the port on.
+Defaults to the game server container if omitted or empty.
+    container: simple-udp
     # the port that is being opened on the game server process
     containerPort: 7654
     # the port exposed on the host, only required when `portPolicy` is "Static".
 Overwritten when portPolicy is "Dynamic".